automerge/mpl/README.md

 ### Compiling

-aMPL is configured via Babel to use ES2016 syntax.
+MPL is configured via Babel to use ES2016 syntax.
 The source code is located in `src` and compiled code in `lib`.
 Make sure to compile and commit before creating a new release:

 ```bash
 $ npm run compile